U8NWXD/vivarium/doc/reference/glossary.rst

         :py:class:`vivarium.core.experiment.Experiment` for a more
         detailed specification of the form of a topology.

-    Tree
+    Hierarchy
-    Trees
+    Hierarchies
-        We nest the :term:`stores` of a model to form a hierarchy called a tree.
-This hierarchy is also a tree in the graph theory sense where each internal node is a store and each leaf node is a :term:`variable`.
+        We nest the :term:`stores` of a model to form a tree called a hierarchy.
+Each internal node is a store and each leaf node is a :term:`variable`.
 This tree can be traversed like a directory tree, and stores are identified by paths.
-For details see the :doc:`tree guide <../guides/tree>`.
+For details see the :doc:`hierarchy guide <../guides/hierarchy>`.

     Update
     Updates